A Walk from Trinity College to Guinness Storehouse in Dublin

 Dublin Without Maps

-Dame Line
+Dame Route

 This follows Dame Street.
 Once you're past Christchurch, it becomes Thomas Street.
 Just remember those two streets and you won't get lost !